 !
 R: seeder comment: Last but NOT least, thanks to Mark McCue for loaning me his cassette for the transfer.

-! seeder notes: historical: Great American String Band played the Arlington Theatre on 4/24/74 (without Jerry).
+! seeder notes: historical: Great American Music Band played the Arlington Theatre on 4/24/74 (without Jerry).
 Kingfish w/ Bob Weir and Robert Hunter opening also played the Arlington Theatre on 10/29/86.

 ! setlist: song selection: I am not a huge fan of this first set list, especially given that we don't really get to hear TUIB.
 TLEO, LIR and ISTE would not typically be my favorites.
 I like set II a little better, especially CUTS.
 A 45 minute second set is a fucking ripoff, though.
 He always talked about how he didn't want to burn his audience, and I think he mostly held up a pretty good standard in that regard.
 But during 1984-1985 there were some pretty short shows.
 SoCal seemed to get its disproportionate share of them, with the May 1985 Beverly Theater incident indicating that at least some of the crowd was willing to express its displeasure.
 Good for them.
 At least on this night (5/19/84), the food is pretty good even if the quantity's a bit small, which I can't say for 5/31/85.